 This means that we require, in addition to ΔSsyso, the value of ΔSsuro, which may not be easily available.
 To circumvent this problem, we seek a new measure, which can be developed as follows:

-For a reaction carried out under standard conditions, ΔSsyso is given by eq1 of the previous article, i.e. the standard reaction entropy of the system, ΔSro, while
+For a reaction carried out under standard conditions, ΔSsyso is given by eq1 of the previous article, i.e., the standard reaction entropy of the system, ΔSro, while

-where T is the temperature of the surroundings, which is equal to the temperature of the system, as the system is at thermal equilibrium with its surroundings.
-Although the derivation of eq4 requires knowledge of chemical thermodynamics at the advanced level, we can interpret it by, firstly, noting that the change in enthalpy of the surroundings at constant pressure is equivalent to the amount of thermal energy transferred from the system to the surroundings.
+Although the derivation of eq4 requires knowledge of chemical thermodynamics at the advanced level, we can interpret it by, firstly, noting that the change in enthalpy of the surroundings at constant pressure is equivalent to the amount of heat transferred from the system to the surroundings.
 We also mentioned in the previous article that an increase in entropy of a system is associated with an increase in number of moles of substances.
 Rearranging eq4, we get

 Having interpreted eq4, let’s consider an exothermic reaction occurring in the system that releases thermal energy that is measured as the change in enthalpy of the system, ΔHsyso.
-Since the system’s vessel walls are thermally conducting, by the theory of conservation of energy, energy transferred from the system to its surroundings increases the energy of the surroundings and decreases the energy of the system, i.e.
+Since the system’s vessel walls are thermally conducting, by the theory of conservation of energy, energy transferred from the system to its surroundings increases the energy of the surroundings and decreases the energy of the system, i.e.,

 Substituting eq6 in eq4,